sandroclark/recession_predictor/README.md

 # Data

 1) US Manufacturing ISM Purchasing Managers Index surveys purchasing managers around the country to see if they're buying more or less, then calculates an index indicating whether US manufacturing is expanding or contracting.
 50 indicates flat, while below 50 is contracting and above 50 shows expansion.
+Releases monthly for the previous month.

 2) US Unemployment shows what percentage of Americans in the labor force filed for unemployment benfits.
+Releases monthly for the previous month.

 3) US Youth Unemployment gauges unemployment of youth 16 - 24 and is calculated similarly to the general unemployment rate; those looking for work/ total labor force.
+Has a 1 month time lag releasing at the end of the month so almost a 2 month time lag.

 4) US Consumer Sentiment is calculated based on a survey conducted by the University of Michigan with confidence benchmarked to 1966 at 100.
 Survey attempts to gauge consumer financial habits related to saving and spending.
+Released at the end of every monmth.

 5) US Part Time For Economic Reasons refers to the percentage of workers working 1 - 34 hours a week for economic reasons but looking for more work.
+Releases at the start of the next month on the same cadence as Unemployment.

 6) Copper PPI is the Producer Price Index for copper specifically.
 I look at copper as a gauge for economic and industrial growth because it is used in pretty much everything.

 7) Housing Permits indicates how many permits were issued by the government for new housing construction.